Jason Terry: National team career

 Terry was a member of the United States squad that competed in the 2001 Goodwill Games in Brisbane, Australia.

 Post-playing career

 In September 2019, Terry was appointed assistant general manager of the Texas Legends of the NBA G League, ending his 19-year playing career.
 In May 2020, Terry was appointed an assistant coach for the Arizona Wildcats.
 After one season in Arizona, he returned to the G League as the head coach of the Grand Rapids Gold, the new affiliate of the Denver Nuggets.
 In July 2022, he would join the coaching staff of the Utah Jazz as an assistant coach under new head coach Will Hardy.

 Player profile

-An elite shooter, Terry has made the seventh-most career three-pointers in NBA history.
+An elite shooter, Terry has made the tenth-most career three-pointers in NBA history.
 He frequently pulled up for midrange jump shots off the dribble, and during his time in Dallas, Terry relished the role of fourth-quarter specialist.